-I’ve always known that death is an unpopular topic – but the extent of its unpopularity became clear to me a few years ago, when I created my own coaching website, where I listed various areas with which I was comfortable dealing; one of them was bereavement.
-I asked a few friends and colleagues to take a look at the website and give me some feedback – and they all strongly advised me to remove the ‘bit about death’.
+I’ve always known that death is an unpopular topic.
+The extent of its unpopularity became clear to me a few years ago, when I created my coaching website, and listed the various areas I was comfortable working with, which included ‘bereavement’.
+When I asked friends and colleagues to take a look and give me some feedback, I was strongly advised to remove the ‘bit about death’.
 Their argument was that the subject was ‘too morbid’ or just ‘negative’ and it would put potential clients off.

 Our willingness or reluctance to think about death doesn’t seem to depend on whether or not we have experienced loss and bereavement, but rather on our worldview and perhaps our degree of personal and spiritual development.

 In the West, death has become the ultimate enemy.
-There is even a movement called ‘Ending Aging’, whose supporters believe that life is rendered meaningless by its temporality.
+There is even a movement known as ‘Ending Aging’, whose supporters believe that life is rendered meaningless by its temporality.